Interested in the Bard PowerPort lawsuit?

 As a result of the port failure, Terry had to undergo a major surgery, and indicates that she now faces an increased risk of DVT in the future, as well as severe and permanent injuries.

-According to the complaint, the manufacturers knew about the problems with the catheter tube following numerous medical device and incident reports for years, but still failed to change its design or include new label warnings.
+According to the complaint, the manufacturers knew about PowerPort catheter problems due to numerous medical device and incident reports being submitted, but still failed to change its design or include new label warnings.

 “At all times relevant to this action, Defendants knew and had reason to know, that the PowerPort was not safe for the patients for whom they were prescribed and implanted, because once implanted the device was prone to surface degradation and resulting thromboembolism, infection, mechanical failure, and a variety of other complication,” the lawsuit states.

 Terry brought the case within weeks of a similar Bard PowerPort lawsuit filed by Mary Nelk, who experienced a severe catheter bloodstream infection after a similar port failure.

 Each of the claims raise similar allegations, indicating that the Bard PowerPort failure resulted from design problems and a manufacturing process, which makes the catheter tubes prone to fissuring and cracking, which can lead to infections, punctured blood vessels and blood clots.